-Converts the syntax tree to a Z3 expression, ignoring .value and .simpler update_exprs(new exprs)
+Converts the syntax tree to a Z3 expression, ignoring .value

 - problem (Theory) holds the context for the translation (e.g. a cache of translations). - vars (Dict[id, ExprRef], optional) mapping from Variable's id to Z3 translation.
 Filled in by AQuantifier.
 Defaults to {}.